webhintio/hint/packages/hint-manifest-exists/README.md

-* informs browsers (and possible [others][windows] where to look for information about your web app, information that they may need in different contexts (e.g. what icon and name should be used if your web app is added to the homescreen)
+* informs browsers (and possible [others][windows] where to look for information about your web app, information that they may need in different contexts (e.g. what icon and name should be used if your web app is added to the home screen)

-* is an essential piece in the context of progressive web apps, being one of the signals used by some browsers (e.g. [Chrome][chrome], [opera][opera], [samsung internet][samsung internet]) in deciding if they will show the add to homescreen prompt to users
+* is an essential piece in the context of progressive web apps, being one of the signals used by some browsers (e.g. [Chrome][chrome], [opera][opera], [samsung internet][samsung internet]) in deciding if they will show the add to home screen prompt to users

 ## What does the hint check?